The word "church" in our Bibles has alarming roots. Why did the translators use it?

 "On the west wall of the lodgehall used by Lodge Scoon and Perth No. 3 in Perth, Scotland, can be found a mural depicting James VI kneeling at their altar at his initiation.
 The oldest existing record of the Lodge, called The Mutual Agreement" of 24 December, 1658, records that James was "entered Freemasonry as a Fellowcraft of the Lodge of Scoon" on 15 April, 1601."2

 On April 15, 1601, King James entered the secret society of the Freemasons.
-In fact, Masons credit him as being the originator of the worldwide system of lodges within present-day Freemasonry.
+Masons credit him with creating the worldwide system of lodges within present-day Freemasonry.
 This is the greatest concern.

 His version of the Bible became, and still is, the favoured version of Freemasons.